Q&A: (Sweeteners Part 1) What’s the Bitter Truth About Natural and Added Sugars?

 Carbohydrates, a macronutrient that serves as the body’s primary energy source, are found in fruits, vegetables, bread, grains and dairy. 🍎🥦🍞🥛 They provide essential nutrients such as vitamins, minerals and fibre.
 The Acceptable Macronutrient Distribution Range (AMDR) for carbohydrates is 45–65% of total daily energy intake, ensuring a balanced and healthy diet.

-Always read labels carefully and consider the long-term impact of sweeteners on overall health. 🔍📖🛒 Look out for added sugars listed under alternative names such as sucrose, glucose, fructose, maltose, dextrose, high-fructose corn syrup, molasses/treacle, agave nectar, cane sugar, evaporated cane juice and fruit juice concentrate.
-Ingredients are listed in descending order by weight, meaning the closer a sugar source appears to the top of the list, the more of it is in the product.🍬
+Learning to interpret nutrition labels and ingredient lists helps consumers identify and reduce added sugar intake.
+Look out for added sugars that may appear under alternative names such as sucrose, glucose, fructose, maltose, dextrose, high-fructose corn syrup, molasses/treacle, agave nectar, cane sugar, evaporated cane juice, and fruit juice concentrate.
+Ingredients are listed in descending order by weight—so the closer a sugar source appears to the top of the list, the more of it is present in the product. 🍬

 Introduction 📚🍇